alexheyd/atom-jump-to-import/README.md

   - used to figure out the project name to use when converting magic paths to the real file path

 ## Features
-- Supports jumping to `Ember.Service` files, configurable to use a pod structure or not
+- Supports jumping to `Ember.Service` files, with or without pod structure
+  - also supports `Ember.Service` aliases in cases where the injected variable name differs from the file name
 - `hyperclick` support:
-  - you can now Alt+Click (or Options+Click on Mac) on variable names, import paths or methods
+  - you can now click on variable names, import paths or methods
   - installing `hyperclick` is a requirement if you plan to use this functionality
+  - you may need to configure `hyperclick` to use an appropriate hotkey
 - Supports `import` and `require` syntax
 - Jump to imported file from path, variable name, or method name
 - **NPM Module Support** (matches `import foo from 'foo';` as well as `import foo from 'npm:foo';`)